Cheap dedicated hosting: dedicated hosting for a bargain

 Best cheap dedicated hosting: ranked

-- HostGator - resource-rich cheap dedicated server hosting
+- HostGator – cheap dedicated server with Windows available from $89.98/mo

 If you’re curious about what matters most when choosing between cheap dedicated servers, jump right to the quick guide at the bottom to find out for yourself.